 OUR PRICES: The official price list for jungle trekking in Gunung Leuser National Park issued by the Indonesia Tourist Guides Association is based on a minimum group size of 3 people.
 But our EcoTravel prices are based on a minimum group size of 2 persons only for most of our popular trekking tours (except Bufferzone Trek and Observation Treks!).
 There are no additional costs, even if no other guests join your group.
 On top, we regularly invest 1 Euro of each booking into our challenging “Keep The Jungle Green”-Initiative.

-TREKS: We offer a wide range of treks, starting from a short “Jungle View Hike” that takes just a few hours up to our 1-day trek “Welcome To The Jungle”.
-Our “Overnight Jungle Adventure” and our “Jungle Explorer” are both fantastic ways to venture deeper into the jungle.
+TREKS: We offer a wide range of treks, starting from a short “Jungle View Hike” (4-hour trek) that takes just a few hours up to our 1-day trek “Welcome To The Jungle”.
+Our “Orangutan Trek” (2-day trek) and our “Jungle Explorer” (3-day trek) are both fantastic ways to venture deeper into the jungle.
 If you want to experience the big jungle trekking adventure, we can also offer long term treks that take up to five days.
 We run all our treks on fixed days of the week.